farcaster-project/RFCs/07-cryptographic-setup.md

 ## Overview

-This RFC specifies the cryptographic primitives used to transfer secrets through transactions with adaptor signatures and specifies the cryptographic setup required at the beginning of a swap to guarentee funds safety.
+This RFC specifies the cryptographic primitives used to transfer secrets through transactions with adaptor signatures and specifies the cryptographic setup required at the beginning of a swap to guarantee funds safety.

 ## Table of Contents